- 1 Preliminaries

 Want do to robotics?
 The following is a list of things to do if you are new to the Human Interaction and RObotics [HIRO] Group.
 Please consider this as a non-exhaustive cheat sheet that is modified over time.
 As such, feel free to edit it if there is anything you would like to add.

-For Spring 2020, we will be holding group meetings in ECST 322 on Mondays at 2 pm.
+For Summer 2020, we will be holding group meetings in ECST 322 on Thursdays at 2:30 pm.
 Feel free to stop by if you want to have a chat!!

 Prospective new members should do the following: